OSInside/kiwi/doc/source/concept_and_workflow/customize_the_boot_process.rst

 A dracut generated initrd in a {kiwi} image build process includes one or more of the {kiwi} provided dracut modules.
-The following list documents the available kernel boot parameters for this modules:
+The following list documents the available kernel boot parameters for these modules:

 ``rd.kiwi.term``
   Exports the TERM variable into the initrd environment.
-If the default value for the terminal emulation is not appropriate, `rd.kiwi.term` can be used to overwrite the default.
+If the default value for the terminal emulation is not correct, `rd.kiwi.term` can be used to overwrite the default.
 The environment is also passed to the systemd unit that calls dialog based programs in {kiwi} dracut code, which means that the